yingslim/OxBIG_hackathon/README.md

 Note: Run the backend servers before using it on chrome.

 ## Final Product
+This product is designed to reduce impulsive shopping by providing behavioral insights based on individual user's past transaction history.
 <p align="center">
   <img src="assets\compulse_control_part1.png" alt="Compulse Control 1" width="45%" />
   <img src="assets\compulse_control_part2.png" alt="Compulse Control 2" width="45%" />
 </p>

 ## FAQs
 - If the extension cannot run due to a '__pycache__' error, please delete the pycache folder because it generates upon running for the first time.